• Skip to primary navigation

 In a strange turn of events, the paperback version of this run of issues is entitled Batman & Son rather than The Black Glove.

-#670-671: Part of “The Resurrection of Ra’s al Ghul” crossover.
-Though these issues are penned by Morrison, DC has never treated them as part of the overall Morrison saga.
-They are not essential to your Morrison read.
+Batman (1940) #670-671: Part of “The Resurrection of Ra’s al Ghul” crossover.
+Though these issues are penned by Morrison, DC has never treated that full crossover as part of the overall Morrison saga and have never collected the crossover in full in oversize harcover.
+These issues alone are in the omnibus.

 Also collects DC Universe (2008) #0